clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

          Figure 5: New VM dialog box

    #.
 In the `Choose Storage Volume` dialog, select the
-      :guilabel:`Browse Local` button as shown in figure 6, find and select the ISO image that you downloaded earlier and open it.
+      :guilabel:`Browse Local` button as shown in Figure 6.
+Browse to the ISO image that you downloaded earlier and open it.

       .. figure:: figures/virtmgr/virt-manager-06.png